-The aim of the Careers discovery series is to showcase these key areas of industry, to help students understand more about the different careers that a degree in Management can lead to.
-The weeks provide opportunities for networking, skills development and insight into the different sectors and industries.
+The aim of this series is to showcase various areas of industry and careers that a Management degree can lead to.
+Events will provide opportunities for networking, skills development and insight into the different sectors and industries.
 The series is open to Management Students at all levels across our undergraduate and postgraduate courses.

-An employer-led session would usually last around 30-40 minutes plus 15-20 minutes at the end for questions.
 Students are interested to hear insights into your current role and the organisation you work for, your career to date, and any advice you would give to today's graduates applying to work in your organisations.
 Timings and format of sessions can vary but can be discussed to meet both yours and the students' needs.